 He makes reference to it looking like “jaws” and with that word choice I can’t help but make the comparison to the big fish from my favourite movie of all time.
 The asteroid itself, as drawn by Ron Smith, bares a striking resemblance to Steven Spielberg‘s classic movie monster, right down to the oversized jowls (needed on the mechanical shark in Jaws for its mouth to open and close without folding or breaking the rubber skin).
 I’m really rather thrilled to see this as a fan of the movie and this comic, I love seeing inspiration from one turning up in the other.

 Upon arriving on the continent where our adventure is taking place a great war was being fought between the trees and the other vegetation.
 There’s always a great war behind these stories isn’t there?
 As you can see in this gloriously illustrated page below he negotiated a peace between the two sides.
 But how, when the participants in the war couldn’t speak?
 This question is asked by one of Joe’s men later in the issue.
-An explanation is given about how the plants can absorb sound as vibrations in the ground through their roots, and how they had spent hundred of years studying our radio waves to learn our language.
+An explanation is given about how the plants can absorb sound as vibrations in the ground through their roots, and how they had spent hundreds of years studying our radio waves to learn our language.

 As the years passed the man aged very slowly compared to back on Earth, so generations of plant life passed before his eyes and eventually they began seeing him as a kind of god.
 His word is now law and when one of Joe’s team makes a joke about the plants the old man punches him with the force of ten, sending him flying into the water where he’s attacked by vicious teeth-baring vegetation.
 It’s clear power has gone to this man’s head.
 Does he truly believe he is a god?
 It feels like a story from the Stargate SG-1 TV series, albeit several years before it.

-The standout here is Ron’s art.
+The standout thing here is Ron’s art.
 His style perfectly compliments the story and setting, his characters really embody what they’re saying, Joe is the best he’s ever looked and the flashbacks are extraordinary and fascinating.
 Incredible artwork.
 Simply gorgeous.
 While Loner may still be my favourite, Joe’s strip is running a very close second which I didn’t expect when I started this read through.
 Saying that, all the strips are so good this changes on a regular basis.

 James Tomlinson‘s Kitten Magee takes a break from relentless fighting to advance her story a little.
 She saved herself from the bomb last time by grabbing her teammate and leaping into one of the holes bored by the tribal robots.
 So the fat alien Hobos decides it’s time to try a different tactic.
 Pretending to save her life from a threat of his own creation (a destabilising beam making Kitten lose balance just before this page below), he befriends the women and tells them he’ll lead them through the dangerous jungle to his village.

 There’s one disappointing aspect of the story here, and that’s how easily the other four members of the team trust Hobos.
 Only Kitten herself is unsure, thinking he’s too friendly, too nice and appeared at too convenient a time for this all to be coincidence.
-The other members of the team have all been so capable and interesting in the previous issues that it’s a shame to see them played for fools so easily.
+The other members of the team have all been so capable and interesting in the previous issues it’s a shame to see them played for fools so easily.

 We do get a little bit of action as a torg-lion attacks the group, the one we saw on the cover.
 Hobos’ plan seems to be to lead them through the most dangers part of the continent, using a scent of raw meat to attract the biggest, most vicious predators out into the open.
 Of course Kitten wins this battle, pricking the animal with the pointed edge of her poison-filled ring.
 Just when I thought I’d seen all of her cool jewellery-based weaponry too.